 Pre-MBA Foundation Modules

 Pre-MBA Foundation Modules are self-study modules, each with an accompanying competency exam, in the following six areas: Accounting, Economics, Finance, Management, Marketing, Statistics/Quantitative Methods.
 Foundation requirements can be completed by passing the exams that demonstrate the content has been mastered.
-If a student does not pass the exam on the first attempt, the student must wait 30 days before retaking an exam in that same area.
 Students will be given two opportunities to pass the exam in each area; otherwise, they will be required to fulfill the foundation requirement by taking the undergraduate course in that area.
 Students may obtain information on the modules and schedule the competency exams with the Office of Graduate Programs in Business.

 Business Foundation Core Courses

 Foundation requirements may also be met by completing the following undergraduate courses with a grade of C or better:

 MNGT 301 – Management of Organizations and Behavioral Processes

 MKTG 300 – Marketing